-- Literature review to understand role and impacts of placemaking and BGI and barriers to delivery. - Analysis of flood management, planning, climate change and sustainability policy to understand how placemaking and BGI is integrated into policy. - PTVA to understand level of flood risk to structures in the study area from storm surge and sea level rise.
+- Literature review to understand role and impacts of placemaking and BGI and barriers to delivery.
+Analysis of flood management, planning, climate change and sustainability policy to understand how placemaking and BGI is integrated into policy. - 3.
+Papathoma Vulnerability Assessment (PTVA) to understand level of flood risk to structures in the study area from storm surge and sea level rise.
 The surface water and watercourse flooding risks will also be considered to generate a complete picture of flood risk.
-This will enable place-based, BGI solutions to be designed by communities for areas at risk. - Semi-structured interviews with practitioners and community stakeholders to determine views and experiences of placemaking and BGI and to understand if these correlate with the literature. - Collaborative, hands-on workshops with the community to create place-based BGI solutions to flooding in the locations identified in ways which also deliver multiple benefits.
+This will enable place-based, BGI solutions to be designed by communities for areas at risk. - 4.
+Semi-structured interviews with practitioners and community members to determine views and experiences of placemaking and BGI and to interpret these within the context of the literature. - 5.
+Collaborative, hands-on workshops with the community to create place-based BGI solutions to flooding in the locations identified in ways which also deliver multiple benefits.